Basic Intelligence

 Data Entry Specialist

-Cognitive skills your 0200 training built — and where they transfer.
+Cognitive skills your 0200 training built — and where they transfer in civilian work.

 Pattern Recognition